-- an eligible hospital, Network Skilled Nursing Facility or Home Health Agency/Visiting Nurse Association; - a licensed therapist (Occupational, Physical and Speech); - a medical doctor (M.D.), doctor of osteopathy (D.O.) or Network Chiropractor in an office or home setting; or - a Network athletic trainer (A.T.) in a clinical setting (an Outpatient orthopedic or sports medicine clinic that employs an M.D., D.O., Chiropractor or physical therapist).
+- an eligible hospital, Network Skilled Nursing Facility or Home Health Agency/Visiting Nurse Association; - a licensed physical therapist (P.T.); - a medical doctor (M.D.), doctor of osteopathy (D.O.) or Network Chiropractor in an office or home setting; or - a Network athletic trainer (A.T.) in a clinical setting (an Outpatient orthopedic or sports medicine clinic that employs an M.D., D.O., Chiropractor or physical therapist).